 - Isolation Shelter (Previously the Yellowknife Sobering Centre/ Day Shelter - Yellowknife)

 - A voluntary program providing a space for isolation of a core group of 30 high-risk individuals in the homeless community.

 - A voluntary program providing safe isolation space and support for roughly 25 people experiencing homelessness at high risk for complications of COVID-19.
 This includes individuals over age 70, those with underlying health conditions or comorbidities.

-- Salvation Army Day Shelter (Yellowknife)
+- Temporary Day Shelter – Mine Safety/ Sidedoor (Yellowknife)

 - A temporary day shelter providing a safe space for the homeless community and filling the needs once presented by the sobering centre.
-Food, recreation, and socialization at a safe distance are provided.
+Food, recreation, and socializing at a safe distance are provided.
 The hours of operation are 7:30am – 6:30pm.

 - Inuvik Warming Centre

 - An additional shelter space has been secured to assist the Inuvik Warming Shelter to enable physical distancing and support isolation for those experiencing homelessness waiting for test results, or who have tested positive for COVID-19.